Knocked out. Sweden bounces top-ranked U.S. out of the Women's World Cup in penalties

 90 minutes (and an extra 30 minutes) would not be enough

 So despite the U.S. dominance during regulation, neither side scored — which forced a half-hour of extra time.
 Looking for a spark, the U.S. subbed Alex Morgan out of the game in the 99th minute, replacing her with Megan Rapinoe.
-Both sides had chances in extra time - but neither could find a way to score.
+Both sides had chances in extra time - but they didn't score.

 So it led to the most frustrating way to end a soccer game: penalty kicks.